+The outgoing VW Tiguan Allspace comes in a plug-in hybrid variant, but it may not be known widely because its availability is restricted to China.
 The 2021 VW Tiguan Allspace PHEV specifications should be similar.
 The engine is the familiar 110 kW (150 PS/148 hp) 1.4-liter unit.
-Presumably the same turbocharged four-cylinder gasoline unit, it should be paired with an 85 kW (115 PS/114 hp) electric motor that sources energy from a 13 kWh Lithium-ion battery pack.
+Presumably, the same turbocharged four-cylinder gasoline unit should be paired with an 85 kW (115 PS/114 hp) electric motor that sources energy from a 13 kWh lithium-ion battery pack.
 The old model can drive 55 km (34 miles) in EV mode, and the refresh should have a similar NEDC pure electric range.

-The VW Tiguan Allspace PHEV will chiefly rival the Honda CR-V PHEV and Toyota RAV4 PHEV.
-In China, SAIC-Volkswagen presumably would launch it at a slight premium over the old Tiguan Allspace PHEV, which costs CNY 265,800 (approx. USD 40,500) onwards.
+The 2021 VW Tiguan Allspace PHEV will chiefly rival the Honda CR-V PHEV and Toyota RAV4 PHEV in China.
+SAIC-Volkswagen presumably would launch it at a slight premium over the old Tiguan Allspace PHEV, which costs CNY 265,800 (approx. USD 40,500) onwards later this year.